ohdsi-studies/DoacsWarfarinSub/README.md

 - Publications: **-**
 - Results explorer: **[Shiny app](https://data.ohdsi.org/)**

 This study evaluated the comparative risk of severe uterine bleeding for rivaroxaban, apixaban, dabigatran, and warfarin therapies among propensity score-matched patients with non-valvular atrial fibrillation and venous thromboembolism in routine clinical practice.
+The study was registered at https://clinicaltrials.gov/ct2/show/NCT04394234.